^

 Gynofort is a drug whose main active ingredient is butoconazole.
 Butoconazole belongs to the class of antifungal drugs and is commonly used to treat fungal infections in gynecology.

-Butoconazole acts by destroying fungal cells or suppressing their growth and reproduction, which leads to the disappearance of the infection.
+Butoconazole works by killing fungal cells or inhibiting their growth and reproduction, which leads to the disappearance of the infection.
 When used correctly, Gynofort can help eliminate the symptoms of a fungal infection and speed up recovery.
 However, before using Gynofort, it is important to consult a doctor for a proper diagnosis and recommendations for use.

 1. Vaginal candidiasis (thrush): This is the most common use of Gynofort.
-Vaginal candidiasis is caused by the yeast-like fungus Candida albicans and presents with a variety of symptoms, including itching, burning, irritation in the vaginal area, and a thick, white, loose discharge.
+Vaginal candidiasis is caused by a yeast-like fungus called Candida albicans and presents with a variety of symptoms including itching, burning, irritation in the vaginal area, and a profuse white, loose discharge.

-2. Atrophic vaginitis: This is a condition in which the vaginal lining becomes thinner and more sensitive due to decreased estrogen, which can lead to the development of a yeast infection.
+2. Atrophic vaginitis: This is a condition in which the vaginal mucosa becomes thinner and more sensitive due to decreased estrogen, which can lead to the development of a yeast infection.

 3. Bacterial vaginosis: Although butoconazole is primarily used to treat yeast infections, in some cases it may also be recommended to treat bacterial vaginosis, although this is a less common use.